binaryage/blog/_posts/2009-12-18-totalfinder-polishing.md

 I know it is against usability, but Visor and TotalFinder are special case apps.
 These are system-wide windows sliding from "nowhere".
 So they couldn't be treated as apps following usability guidelines anyway.
 I like the idea of tabs in the title bar because it does not interfere with existing Finder UI, I'm concerned especially about the toolbar of course.
-Also it is perfect fit for TotalFinder sliding from bottom.
+Also it is perfect fit for TotalFinder sliding from the bottom.

 I'm looking for some open source implementation of Cocoa app tweaking title bar section of the main window.
-Haven't found any implementation with safari-like tabs yet, but I'm going to look at Chromium project.
+Haven't found any implementation with safari-like tabs yet, but I'm going to look at the Chromium project.
 Mac version of Chrome browser has nice tabs and does some kind of custom window titlebar rendering.

 ---